ThingPulse/esp8266-oled-ssd1306/README.md

  * [ThingPulse Weather Station](https://github.com/ThingPulse/esp8266-weather-station)
  * [Meshtastic](https://www.meshtastic.org/) - an open source GPS communicator mesh radio
  * [OpenMQTTGateway](https://docs.openmqttgateway.com) - OpenMQTTGateway aims to unify various technologies and protocols into a single firmware.
 This reduces the need for multiple physical bridges and streamlines diverse technologies under the widely-used MQTT protocol.
+ * [OpenAstroTracker](https://openastrotech.com) - Open source hardware and software for Astrophotography.
+The firmware for the mounts supports displays and uses this library to drive them.
  * Yours?